 The Mobile Revolution

-It was around the same time that Google enacted a massive crackdown on bad mobile website practices.
+Around the same time, Google enacted a massive crackdown on bad mobile website practices.
 Websites that refused to optimize for mobile saw a drastic drop in ranking.
-This was the first time we saw the search engine really factor in website design as well as keywords and contextual search information.
+This was the first time we saw the search engine factor in website design as well as keywords and contextual search information.

 Just afterward came another change to mobile and its impacts on ranking.
 Pages that used mobile pop-ups (especially if deceptive or difficult to close) would also find themselves falling in rank or de-listed altogether.